clairefro/obsidian-chat-cbt-plugin/README.md

 ### Ollama setup

-[Ollama](https://ollama.ai/) is a client that allows you to easily run powerful open source LLM models locally on your machine.
+[Ollama](https://ollama.ai/) is a client that allows you to easily run powerful open source LLM models locally on your machine for free.

 **System requirements**